 Abstract.
-In answer to a question of Andrews about finding combinatorial proofs of two identities in Ramanujan's "Lost" Notebook, we obtain weighted forms of Euler's theorem on partitions with odd parts and distinct parts.
+In answer to a question of Andrews about finding combinatorial proofs of two identities in Ramanujan's "lost" notebook, we obtain weighted forms of Euler's theorem on partitions with odd parts and distinct parts.
 This work is inspired by the insight of Andrews on the connection between Ramanujan's identities and Euler's theorem.
 Our combinatorial formulations of Ramanujan's identities rely on the notion of rooted partitions.
-Iterated Dyson's map and Sylvester's bijection are the main ingredients in the weighted forms of Euler's theorem.
+Pak's iterated Dyson's map and Sylvester's fish-hook bijection are the main ingredients in the weighted forms of Euler's theorem.

-Keywords: partition, rooted partition, Euler's theorem, Ramanujan's identities, iterated Dyson's map, Sylvester's bijection
+Keywords: partition, rooted partition, Euler's theorem, Ramanujan's identities, Pak's iterated Dyson's map, Sylvester's fish-hook bijection